 The SAM II database is used to collect data.
-The Missouri 2010 Census data is used as the The SAM II database is used to collect data.
 The Missouri 2010 Census data is used as the benchmark for this measurement.
 The availability number is derived from two different sets of data; the 2010 census and the current pool of MoDOT employees who are trainable, transferable or promotable.
 The two statistics are factored together and weighted based on the hiring practices from the previous year.
 The weighted number allows for a more accurate reflection of the hiring process.
 This number ultimately conveys the number of minorities and women who currently possess the skills necessary to work for the department.